 - 4 cups rhubarb (chopped, about 1 1/2 pounds rhubarb leaf stalks)

 3/4 to 1 1/4 cups sugar

 2 tablespoons water

-Place all the ingredients in a medium sized pot over low heat, place the rhubarb, water, and 3/4 cup of sugar to start.
+In a medium-sized pot over low heat, place the rhubarb, water, and 3/4 cup of sugar to start.
 Stir constantly until all of the sugar is dissolved.

 Continue to cook, stirring frequently, until the rhubarb pieces fall apart.
 When the compote is about as thick as applesauce, turn off the heat.
 This process might take up to 15 minutes.

-Taste, and add additional sugar if you desire more sweetness.
+Taste, then add additional sugar if you desire more sweetness.
 Keep in mind, though, that the sour flavor is part of what is special about rhubarb.
 If you do add additional sugar, return the pot to the stove and cook over low heat.
 Stir constantly until the sugar is completely dissolved.
 Remove the jam from the stove and let it cool off to room temperature before using or storing it.